rguske/blog/content/posts/pks-management-console-day-2.md

 draft: false
 featuredImage: /img/epmc_day2_cover.jpg
 description: "I covered the Day-1 capabilities of the new version of the Enterprise PKS Management Console (EPMC) in my previous post.
 Let´s have a look at what´s in for Day-2."
-categories: ["VMware", "Kubernetes", "Cloud Native"]
+categories: ["Platforms", "Automation"]
 tags:
-- November2019
+- VMware
 - Kubernetes
-- PKS
-- EPMC
 - vSphere
-- TKG
+- Automation
 ---

 <!--more-->